jclouds/legacy-jclouds-cli/README.md

 **Defining the sort order**
 To specify the sort column, the sortBy option can be used to point to the header of the column of interest.
-For example hardware hardware.shortby=[cpu].
+For example hardware hardware.sortby=[cpu].

-**Changing the delimeter**
+**Changing the delimiter**
 Most of the configuration options for the shell table are passed as delimited strings.
 What happens when you want to change the delimiter?
-By default the delimeter is the semicoln symbol, but for each command category you can specify the delimiter.
+By default the delimiter is the semicolon symbol, but for each command category you can specify the delimiter.
 For example:

-    hardware.delimeter=,
+    hardware.delimiter=,
     hardware.headers=[id],[ram],[cpu],[cores]